The grading system for hiking and scrambling routes is here.

-0. General: From 600 m (or 900 m) on 2224 m, the slopes are turned towards the W and the S. Easy ascent through the woods till below "Lojtra" rock step.
-The passage over the 50 m high step is very steep and on the narrow ledge protected with a steel cable.
-Above first some steep terrain through pine bushes, then a nice, flat valley with two huts (closed in winter and spring).
-The summit part is first a bit steeper, but broad, above very nice, easy terrains.
+0. General: From 600 m (or 900 m) on 2224 m, the slopes are oriented towards the W and S. Easy ascent through the woods till below "Lojtra" rock step.
+The passage over the 50 m high valley step is very steep and on the narrow ledge protected with a steel cable.
+Above is at first some steep terrain through pine bushes, then a nice, flat valley with two huts (closed in winter and spring).
+The summit part is at first a bit steeper, but broad, above very nice, easy terrains.
 Gear: Usual tour skiing equipment, ice pick and crampons to overcome the rocky step.
 In not very good conditions a short rope can be useful.

 2. Power: 3 - Medium (over "Lojtra" step).

 3. Psyche: 5 - Very difficult (if you really ski over "Lojtra" or 3/4 - Medium/Hard if you descend properly protected).

 4. Orientation: 2 - Easy (the upper part can be difficult in fog).